elastic/elasticsearch/CONTRIBUTING.md

 then `File->New Project From Existing Sources`.
 Point to the root of the source directory, select
 `Import project from external model->Gradle`, enable `Use auto-import`.
-Additionally, in order to run tests directly from IDEA 2017.2 and above it is required to disable IDEA run launcher to avoid finding yourself in "jar hell", which can be achieved by adding the `-Didea.no.launcher=true` [JVM
+In order to run tests directly from IDEA 2017.2 and above it is required to disable IDEA run launcher to avoid finding yourself in "jar hell", which can be achieved by adding the `-Didea.no.launcher=true` [JVM